 After we collect the concentrated cannabis resin, our third-party analytical laboratory tests it for potency and purity.
 A known amount of cannabis resin is then taken and gently heated in a carrier oil to reach a desired cannabinoid potency.
 This heating allows for the cannabinoids to become fully decarboxylated, making the cannabis oil ready to use.

 A carrier oil is used to dissolve the active ingredients in our cannabis resin to reach a consistent and standardized potency.

-Based on client feedback, as well as our own R&D, we have chosen to use the following carrier oils: Hemp Seed Oil and Grape Seed Oil.
-Both oils have a very high content of polyunsaturated fats, and are rich in Omega 3-6 as well as Omega-9 essential fatty acids.
-Hemp Seed and Grape Seed Oil are NOT recognized as allergens by Health Canada (HC) or the Canadian Food Inspection Agency (CFIA); however, some people may have sensitivities to these oils.
+Based on client feedback, as well as our own R&D, we have chosen to use Grape Seed Oil, which has a very high content of polyunsaturated fats, and is rich in Omega 3-6 as well as Omega-9 essential fatty acids.
+Grape Seed Oil is NOT recognized as an allergen by Health Canada (HC) or the Canadian Food Inspection Agency (CFIA); however, some people may have sensitivities to it.